www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-05-31-create-no-code-gel-editor.md

       Instead by clicking on an element, the program can explain itself, what can be done with the clicked thing.
     * [x] No-code is a way to interact with complex things in the software.
+* [ ] Clean up errors.
+    * [ ] Exporting definition does not work in mobile for live server.
+    * [ ] Exporting solution does not work in mobile for live server.
+    * [ ] Renaming a variable, breaks the `Calculate solution.
+    * [ ] No-code editor does not work currently on live server.
+    * [ ] Test all no-code editor functions again by hand.
 * [ ] Closing tasks
     * [ ] For both editors link to assignment and constraint model explanation.
     * [o] Create a general no-code editor doc like https://splitcells.net/net/splitcells/gel/test/functionality/n-queen-problem.html